Logo

 What is daylight savings time?

-Daylight Saving Time (DST) is the practice of setting the clock forward by one hour during the warmer months and back by one hour during the cooler months.
-This is done to make better use of the available daylight during the longer days of spring and summer.
+Daylight Saving Time (DST) is the practice of advancing clocks by one hour during the warmer months and returning them back one hour during the cooler months.
+The goal is to maximize exposure to natural daylight during the evening hours of spring and summer.

 Does daylight savings time cause insomnia?